Last updated on June 18th, 2021 at 05:54 pmJump to Recipe

 - 1 8 oz cream cheese block room temperature

 - 1 cup 2 sticks/226 grams unsalted butter, room temperature

 - 4 cups powdered sugar more if needed to thicken

 - 1 tablespoon lemon juice

 - 1 tablespoon lemon zest

-Add the eggs to a large bowl and beat slightly.
+- Add the eggs to a large bowl and beat slightly.
 Add the sugar, vanilla and olive oil.
-Using a hand mixed beat until well combined.
+Using a hand mixer beat until well combined.

-Refrigerate cake for at least 6-8 hours before serving.
+- Refrigerate the cake for at least 6-8 hours before serving.